76836/Akari/README.md

 # Akari
-Siri knock-off.
+Akari Voice Assistant v1.3.
 Usable on chrome-based browsers at: https://76836.github.io/Akari

+Next update: <br>
+Who knows?
+If there are any humans reading this, suggest something.

-Next Update:
+Version 1.3 Update:
+"Debugged" some code (probably just added more bugs).
+Made some marginally nicer css.
-Debugging code, adding nicer css, and making a Progressive Web App to install.
-(I hope)
+Made a Progressive Web App to install.
+Split the scripts and css into their own files.

 Version 1.2 update:
 Akari can now open any pronouncable app that has a .com domain name, say something like "open Discord" to try it.